muhammadyana/setup-for-full-stack-developer/README.md

 # setup-for-full-stack-developer
 # Setup instructions

-The following instructions will help you to get ready for [Le Wagon](http://www.lewagon.org) fullstack bootcamp:

 - Grab a text editor, where you'll spend your day and nights
 - Install a package manager
 - Pimp your Terminal
 - Setup git and GitHub
 - Install Ruby

 ## Command Line Tools